opensearch-project/project-website/_posts/2024-08-22-boost-vector-search-with-css.md

 Our experiments clearly show that enabling concurrent segment search with the default slice count improves vector search query performance, albeit at the cost of higher CPU utilization.
 We recommend testing your workload to determine whether the additional parallelization achieved by increasing the slice count outweighs the additional processing overhead.

-Before running concurrent segment search, we recommend force-merging segments into a single segment for better performance.
+Before running concurrent segment search, we recommend force-merging segments into a single segment to achieve better performance.
 The major disadvantage of this approach is that the time required for force-merging increases as segments grow larger.
-Thus, we recommend reducing the number of segments to a reasonable number for your use case.
+Thus, we recommend reducing the number of segments in accordance with your use case.

 By combining vector search with concurrent segment search, you can improve query performance and optimize search operations.
 To get started with concurrent segment search, explore the [documentation](https://opensearch.org/docs/latest/search-plugins/concurrent-segment-search/).